About

 Clinician-reviewed

-Every interaction is reviewed by a licensed pharmacist before it ships.
+Clinical guidance is reviewed by licensed healthcare professionals before release.
 Not just AI, not just engineers — actual clinical judgment.

 05 · The team